The flaws of distro hopping and asking other people about their OS of choice

 Is the project actually active?

-Locate the source code repository of your candidate project and the project bug tracker and then compare with other relevant projects the level of activity by the number of individuals and the amount of work that goes into solving problems.
-Join the main IRC channel and mailing list for the project (not all projects has an official IRC channel, but then often the community usually has one), and compare the number of people listed, the level of activity, the helpfulness of the community and the usefulness of the activities.
-All of this is some of the most important steps in determining how good a community driven project is.
+Locate the source code repository of your candidates and their bug tracker and then compare the level of activity and the number of participants.
+Join the main IRC channel (not all projects has an official IRC channel, but then often the community usually has one), and compare the number of people listed, the level of activity, the helpfulness of the community and the usefulness of the activities.
+Look through the mailing list archives.
+All of this is an important step in determining how good the community is.

 Locate the binary package repository (if the project provides binary packages) and compare the version of the software you need to use to other projects.
-Is the project running with hopelessly outdated packages?
+Is the project running with outdated packages?
 Do these packages still get security and bug fixes?
 Do they have many unfixed issues?
 If so, what if upstream abandons such software?
-Do the project still promise LTS (long term support) even though nobody will be able to actually fulfill that promise?
-See my article Linux distribution long term support might not be what you think it is for further information about that.
+Do the project still promise LTS (long term support) and leave the package in the repository even though nobody will be able to fix anything?.

 The more clearly you understand your problem, the more clearly you can determine the proper solution.